 (2015) and Boccaccio: A Critical Guide to the Complete Works

-(2013).
-With Martin Eisner, he is co-editor of A Boccaccian Renaissance: Essays on the Early Modern Impact of Giovanni Boccaccio and His Works
+He has co-edited a book with Martin Eisner entitled A Boccaccian Renaissance: Essays on the Early Modern Impact of Giovanni Boccaccio and His Works

-Decameron Sixth Day in Perspective.
-Lecturae Boccaccii VI Book Chapter under Consideration
+Decameron Sixth Day in Perspective: Lectura Boccaccii VI

 “Love and Death in Pistoia: Decameron